ShorenaK/FlashCardsProbability/README.md

 ## Support:
- If you have any concerns or questions, you are welcome to reach out via email at probabilityflashcards_cs5002@gmail.com
+ If you have any concerns or questions, you are welcome to reach out via email at: probabilityflashcards_cs5002@gmail.com